 The annual tuition fees for different categories of government-subsidised graduate programmes are set out here.
 The substantial tuition subsidy from the Government of Singapore comes in the form of a MOE Subsidy which is administered by the Ministry of Education (MOE) and is offered to all eligible students.
 Students need not apply for the MOE Subsidy if they are eligible.

-International Students reading a government-subsidised programme can apply for the Service Obligation Scheme to pay reduced tuition fees.
-Most government-subsidised programmes are deemed feasible by the University to offer the Service Obligation Scheme except for programmes listed here.
+International Students reading certain government-subsidised programmes can apply for the Service Obligation Scheme to pay reduced tuition fees.

 With effect from AY2017/2018, International Students who are on MOE-funded scholarships that come with Graduate Assistantship Programme (GAP) requirements, such as NUS Graduate School for Integrative Sciences & Engineering Scholarship (NGSS), President’s Graduate Fellowship (PGF), NUS Research Scholarship (RS), Tuition Fee Allowance (TFA) and Singapore International Graduate Award (SINGA) are not eligible to sign for the Service Obligation Scheme.